-Through awareness of negative thought patterns and behaviors, you'll learn to remove the blocks, and move towards true self-awareness and happiness.
+Through awareness of thought patterns and behaviours, you'll learn to remove the blocks, and move towards true self-awareness and happiness.

 It focuses on your experience in the present moment, the environmental and social contexts of your life, and the self-regulating adjustments you may have made as a result of your overall situation.

-With a strong emphasis on support, Gestalt therapy uses a relational approach where client and therapist work together, rather than a traditional clinical approach where the therapist might take on more of an expert role.
+With a strong emphasis on support, Gestalt therapy uses a relational approach where client and therapist work together, co-creating a healing relationship.

 Gestalt therapy is grounded in awareness and centred in the present.